xdars/budget-tracker/README.md

-A slowly work-in-progress budget tracker built on microservices using gRPC
+Slow work-in-progress budget tracker built on microservices using gRPC, for fun